kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-cluster.md

 In order to ease the transition for providers, the v1beta2 version of the Cluster API contract _temporarily_ preserves compatibility with the deprecated v1beta1 contract; compatibility will be removed tentatively in August 2026.

+For reference, with the v1beta1 contract the field is of type `clusterv1beta1.FailureDomains`, which is a map defined as `map[string]clusterv1beta1.FailureDomainSpec`.
+A unique key must be used for each `FailureDomainSpec`.
+`FailureDomainSpec` is defined as:
+- `controlPlane bool`: indicates if failure domain is appropriate for running control plane instances.
+- `attributes map[string]string`: arbitrary attributes for users to apply to a failure domain.

 </aside>